tobyfey/amp/README.md

 Here are some exAMPles:

 The Templates use a number of different methods to organize and present information.
 Think about which of these methods can help you organize your content.
--Lists
+- Lists
--Process of steps
+- Process of steps
--Tips in handwriting
+- Tips in handwriting
--Sidebyside comparisons
+- Sidebyside comparisons
--Document help
+- Document help
--Question and Answers
+- Question and Answers
--Side box of Definitions
+- Side box of Definitions
 b) Make Your Content Into an Outline
 Write a Multilevel List in Microsoft Word.
 Pick this list --->
 The organization of the outline isn’t that important.
 For A.M.P., all that matters is each block of text has its own number in the outline.
 Organize the outline in a way that makes sense to you and your collaborators